Colorado law recognizes voluntary and involuntary intoxication as a legal defense to criminal charges.

 To be involuntary, the drunkenness or high must not be self-induced, meaning:

-- the intoxication was not caused by substances the individual knows or ought to know have the tendency to cause intoxication; and
+- the intoxication was not caused by substances the individual knows or ought to know tend to cause intoxication; and

-- the individual did not knowingly introduce or allow the substance to be introduced into the body unless as a result of medical advice or other appropriate circumstances.
+- the individual did not knowingly introduce or allow the substance to be introduced into the body unless due to medical advice or other appropriate circumstances.

-If a person consumes prescription drugs that cause the person to become unexpectedly “high” and which then causes him or her to act criminally, this may still be a complete defense to the criminal charges.
+If a person consumes prescription drugs that cause the person to become unexpectedly “high” and which then causes them to act criminally, this may still be a complete defense to the criminal charges.

-When a person is involuntarily intoxicated, and he or she can prove that defense by a “preponderance of the evidence,” he or she is not guilty of the crime charged against him or her.
+When a person is involuntarily intoxicated, and they can prove that defense by a “preponderance of the evidence,” they are not guilty of the crime charged against them.

 Voluntary intoxication is only a partial defense (see section 2, below) and will not result in dismissal of the charges.
 Involuntary, on the other hand, means you were not responsible for your actions.